damianhakert/damianhakert.github.io/source/posts/2016-10-18-getting-started-with-gitlab-workflow-issues-and-merge-requests.html.md

 GitLab is a Git-based repository manager, and a powerful complete application for software development.

-With an _user-and-newbie-friendly interface_, GitLab allows you to work very well, both from the command line and from the UI itself.
+With an _user-and-newbie-friendly interface_, GitLab allows you to work effectively, both from the command line and from the UI itself.
 It's useful not only for your developers, but to integrate your entire team work in a single an unique platform.

 The GitLab Workflow logic is intuitive and predictable, making the entire platform easy to use and easier to get used to.
 Once you do, you won't want anything else!